We’re a group of passionate individuals working

 Deldric Henderson has over ten years of experience developing and advocating for young people across Chicago.
 Prior to joining Urban Alliance, Deldric worked with the domestic violence nonprofit Between Friends to educate elementary and high school students on the importance of building and maintaining healthy relationships.
 He has also facilitated and developed curricula focused on life and work readiness skills, computer literacy, leadership development, restorative justice, and community engagement.
 He holds a Bachelor of Arts in Political Science from Northern Illinois University.

-Director of Employer Partnerships
+Director of External Partnerships

 Katie joined Urban Alliance in August 2016 to establish and cultivate UA partnerships within Chicago’s business and nonprofit communities.
 Prior to joining UA, she managed fellowships at Harvard University’s Shorenstein Center, where she designed and executed customized campus experiences for prominent journalists, politicians, and scholars from around the globe.
 Prior to her role at the Shorenstein Center, Katie led efforts to raise financial aid support within Harvard’s Office of Alumni Affairs and Development.
 Originally from northern Wisconsin, she brought her passion for people and the transformative power of education back to the Midwest as Urban Alliance Chicago’s Director of Employer Partnerships.